ligadata-mkhalawi/Kamanja/trunk/docs/source/config-ref.rst

      - Bind a message to an adapter and a serializer
    * - :ref:`clusterconfig-config-ref`
      - Configure components in a cluster
+   * - :ref:clustercfgmetadataapiconfig-config-ref`
+     - File to edit to define the configuration that will be in :ref:`metadataapiconfig-config-ref` after running :ref:`clusterinstallerdriver-command-ref` to install a multi-node cluster
    * - :ref:`container-def-config-ref`
      - Define a container
    * - :ref:`engineconfigproperties-config-ref`